4 Simple Steps to Declutter Toys (and Keep It That Way)

 • A 3-tier rolling cart for smaller items and when floor space is limited

-2 Key Organizing Tips
+2 Organizing Tips Worth Remembering

 • Organize by category (it’s okay to have broad categories, they don’t have to be super specific) i.e., puzzles stacked together, art supplies all in the same spot, sports equipment in the garage